tyconsulting/blog.tyang.github.io/_posts/2014/2014-04-08-powershell-module-resize-console-updated.md

 Every time I get on to a box (most likely via RDP) for the first time, I always had to manually set the PowerShell console size to suit my needs. then next time I RDP in from another computer with different display resolutions, I often had to set it again.

 With resize-console –max, it will always set the console to the maximum size and occupies the entire screen.
 It will make my life so much easier.
-Not that I have OCD(Obsessive Compulsive Disorder), but for those ones who do, this function would make you much happier I suppose :).
+Not that I have OCD(Obsessive Compulsive Disorder), but for those ones who do, this function would make you much happier I suppose :smiley:.
 I’ll demonstrate this in the Youtube video at the end of this article.

 Note: for this functionality, I used some of the code from <a href="http://richardspowershellblog.wordpress.com/2011/07/23/moving-windows/">Richard Siddaways’s blog</a>.
 So thanks to Richard.